sagiw2/FinalProject-DonkeyCar/README.md

 In this project, the donkey car is equipped with 2 Intel realsense cameras, T265 and D435.
 To set up the cameras, please follow [Realsense](https://github.com/IntelRealSense/librealsense) installation guide.

-*note that some of the files need to be transferred to the car sub-directory in order to use the cameras with the car*
+*note that some of the files need to be transferred to the car sub-directory to use the cameras with the car*

 # Parts